GeoKnow/OSMRec/README.md

 The classification process is carried out using Support Vector Machines by analysing spatial entities into training features.
 The recommended tags are provided by the produced SVM model from the training process.

+OSMRec is implemented as a  [JOSM plugin] [JOSM plugin], thus allowing the real-time, accurate and consistent categorization of newly created spatial entities in OpenStreetMap, through JOSM interface.

+OSMRec plugin can be [downloaded] [plugins] and installed in JOSM following the [standard procedure].

 ## Usage

 1. Copy and paste OSMRecPlugin.jar file in the plugins directory under the JOSM directory.